Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

       cp mydevice/psv_cortexa72_0/device_tree_domain/bsp/system.dtb boot/
       ```

-   - install SDK tool by typing `sh xilinx-versal-common-v2023.1/sdk.sh -d xilinx-versal-common-v2023.1/ -y` in console.
+   - Install SDK tool by typing `sh xilinx-versal-common-v2023.1/sdk.sh -d xilinx-versal-common-v2023.1/ -y` in console.
 Option of -d is to specify the directory where to install.
 Option of -y means confirmation.
-So it will be installed in `xilinx-versal-common-v2023.1/` folder.
+So it gets installed in `xilinx-versal-common-v2023.1/` folder.
    - Run Vitis by typing `vitis --new -w .` in the console. **-w** is to specify the workspace.
    - In the Vitis IDE, select **File > New Component > Platform** to create a platform component.
    - Enter the **Component name**.
 For this example, type `vck190_custom`, click **Next**.
    - In the XSA selecting page, click **Browse** button, select the XSA file generated by the Vivado.
-In this case, it is located in `<Your Vivado Project Directory>/vck190_custom.xsa`.
+In this case, it is located in `Your Vivado Project Directory>/vck190_custom.xsa`.
 Click **Next**.
    - Set the **operating system** to **linux** and set the processor to **psv_cortexa72**.
-Clcik **Next**.
+Click **Next**.
    - Review the summary and click **Finish**.

    ![Created Vitis Platform](images/created_vitis_platform.png)

-   - Click the **linux On psv_cortexa72** domain
+   - Click the **linux On psv_cortexa72** domain.
    - Update the **Display Name** to `xrt` by clicking the entry bar and inputting the name.
-We'd like to indicate this is a Linux domain has XRT installed and is capable of running acceleration applications.
+It is indicated that this is a Linux domain has XRT installed and can run acceleration applications.
-   - Set **Bif file**: Click the button like the following diagram and generate BIF file.
+   - Set **Bif file**: Click the button as shown in the following diagram and generate BIF file.
 The BIF file is generated in the resource directory.

       ![vitis_platform_config](images/vitis_platform_config.PNG)

    - **Boot Components Directory**: Browse to **boot** and click OK.
-Bootgen will look for boot components referred by BIF in this directory to generate BOOT.BIN
+Bootgen looks for boot components referred by BIF in this directory to generate `BOOT.BIN`.
    - **FAT32 Partition Directory**: Browse to **sd_dir** and click OK.
-Files in this directory will be copied to FAT32 partition of SD card.
+Files in this directory are copied to FAT32 partition of SD card.
    - **QEMU Data**: Browse to **boot/** and click OK.
 Emulator will use boot components from this directory.
    - In the **Flow** view window, click the drop-down button to select the component.
-In this case please select **vck190_custom** component, click the **Build** button to generate the platform.
+In this case, select **vck190_custom** component and click the **Build** button to generate the platform.

-   >Note: If there are additional QEMU settings, please update qemu_args.txt accordingly.
+   >Note: If there are additional QEMU settings, update `qemu_args.txt` accordingly.

-   After this step2 we have completed the platform creation process and next, we will run an application to validate this platform.
+   After this step2, the platform creation process is completed.
+Next, run an application to validate this platform.

 ## Step 3: Validate this Vitis PLatform

-   - Run Vitis by typing `vitis --new -w .` in the console. (if you have launched Vitis, please omit this step)
+   - Run Vitis by typing `vitis --new -w .` in the console (If you have launched Vitis, omit this step).
    - In the view, Click **Example** button and expand the **Installed Examples Repository** directory like the following:

    ![missing image](./images/vitis_examples.PNG)

    - Select **Simple Vector Addition**, and click **Create application from template**.
    - Input the **System project name**: `Vadd` and click **Next**.
    - Select the platform we created in previous step.
-In this case it is `vck190_custom` platform.
+In this case, it is `vck190_custom` platform.
-   - Input **Sysroot** path <xilinx-versal-common-v2023.1/sysroots/cortexa72-cortexa53-xilinx-linux>
+   - Input **Sysroot** path `xilinx-versal-common-v2023.1/sysroots/cortexa72-cortexa53-xilinx-linux`
-   - Input **RootFS** path <xilinx-versal-common-v2023.1/rootfs.ext4>
+   - Input **RootFS** path `xilinx-versal-common-v2023.1/rootfs.ext4`
-   - Input **Kernel Image** path <xilinx-versal-common-v2023.1/Image> and click **Next**.
+   - Input **Kernel Image** path `xilinx-versal-common-v2023.1/Image` and click **Next**.
    - Review the project summary and click **Finish**.

-   After several seconds the project will be created.
+   After some time, the project is created.
    ![missing image](./images/vitis_create_vadd.png)

    - Select Component **Vadd**.
 Click **Build all** under **Hardware**.
-A window will pop up prompting to choose which modules to compile.
-Please select all and click OK.
+A window pops up prompting to choose which modules to compile.
+Select all and click OK.

    ![missing image](./images/vitis_system_component_select.PNG)

    - It takes some time to build hardware.
-Finally Vitis will generate **sd_card.img** in `vadd/build/hw/package/package/` directory.
+Finally, Vitis generates **sd_card.img** in `vadd/build/hw/package/package/` directory.

 #### Run the Application on Hardware